cllama: The Governance Proxy

 Every request/response pair produces two log events: one with type: "request" on ingress and one with type: "response" on egress.
 Error events use type: "error".
 Intervention events use type: "intervention".
 Token counts and cost estimates are extracted from the provider's response headers or body and attached to the response event.

-Spec Divergences
+Spec Notes

 - The